yc5518/nodejs_express_jwt_mongodb_restful-service/README.md

 # nodejs_express_practice
+ This is a small nodejs project which runs restful services with express.
+It uses MongoDB as database, jwt for user authorization and authentication, also uses swagger to present api spec for the services.

+ To run this project:
 1. `git clone` the repo to your local storage
 2. cd into the repo path in terminal
 3. make sure node.js is installed(better to be lastest version), run `npm install` and wait for a few seconds